DOING BUSINESS IN GHANA IN 2023

 - Ghana has dismantled foreign exchange and capital controls, allowing foreign-owned companies to repatriate freely their earnings abroad as long as this is done through a licensed bank;

-- While the economy slowed down in 2013/14, the International Monetary Fund expects economic growth to reach 7.7% in 2017, followed by around 6% in 2018 and 2019, creating important business opportunities;
+- While the economy slowed down in 2013/14, the International Monetary Fund expects economic growth to reach 5.4% in 2020, followed by around 4.6% in 2021, creating important business opportunities;

 - Ghana is one of the few sub-Saharan countries attractive for light manufacturing production: it is notably a regional hub for manufacturing of electronic products and manufacturing of automobile parts;